ibsls/ibsls-paper/paper/README.md

-# Scripts associated with figures in the ibSLS paper.
+# Scripts associated with figures in the ibSLS paper

 This directory contains scripts associated with selected figures in the ibSLS paper.